Rice: Research to Production Course

 Our objective is to create a new generation of plant scientists who understand the importance of addressing global problems in agriculture, energy, and the environment.
 Not only does this course provide a foundation in rice cultivation and breeding research, it also gives participants the opportunity to establish research collaborations with each other and within the international research networks early in their careers.

-The National Science Foundation has founded the Developing Country Collaborations in Plant Genome Research program to create educational partnerships that will mobilize a large pool of young talent to contribute to global agricultural research and development.
+Plowing with Water Buffalo The NSF has helped to fund the three week workshop every year since 2007 as part of an educational partnership that aims to mobilize a lager pool of young talent to contribute to global agricultural research and development.
 This course, funded with NSF funding from this program, represents the first step in establishing a student-oriented training and shuttle research program between US universities and the International Rice Research Institute (IRRI) in the Philippines.